How to Contour For Your Face Shape? Round, Oval, Square, Or Heart Shaped

 You Are Making Me Blush

-To give your face a more rounded appearance, reach for blush to add depth and dimension to your face.
+To give your face a more rounded appearance, reach for blusher to add depth and dimension to your face.
 Bounce your favorite blush on the apples of your cheekbones and even below your chin (just trust us) to achieve a well-rounded look that brings your best attributes forward.

 Plus, since an oval face shape is already symmetrical, you can focus on contouring just under cheekbones to emphasize your features.